LC Module: Instructional Stoppers

 GC210-S1-12 – Topic Stoppers – Instructional stoppers are interventions, during instruction, that consolidate content for the purpose of increasing content retention and long-term retrieval.
 Alexa or Instructor will guide the students, individually, with a partner, in a small group or as a class, to respond to Instructional Topic Stoppers provided during instructional intervals, held approximately every 15 to 20 minutes, while listening or reading lesson-related instruction.
 (Up to 12 different Instructional Stoppers are available for Instructor to make a selection.)
 (Option – Journal Entry)

-GC208-S2 – Topic Paraphrasing – Alexa or Instructor will lead the students in how to prepare and post 3 to 5 topic questions on index cards for response during instruction.
-Then, during instruction, when directed, individually, with a partner or small group, the teacher will give students five minutes to respond to each question in their own words on the front of the index card.
+GC209-S2 – Topic Paraphrasing – Alexa or Instructor will guide the students in posting 3 to 5 topic questions on index cards for response, during instruction.
+Then, when directed, individually, with a partner or small group, students will be given five minutes to respond to each question, in their own words, on the front of the index card.
 Next, after instruction and discussion, students will be directed to add additional details, facts and examples on the back of the card.
 (Students can gain an average of a 35% increase in comprehension using paraphrasing – Schumaker, Denton and Deschler).

 Achievement Points - The gears located on each module provide some research specifics why the strategy used in each module raises student achievement.
 You can click on the gear to read and click on the gear again to eliminate the research box retrieved.
 For more citation reference information, please refer to the Learning Connect Research Resource Guide in the left hand column of this website.